cacayaya/cacayaya.github.io/content/homepage/pages.md

   # Options: sm, md, lg and xl.
 Default is md.
   width: xl

+  # Add these options to control content display
+  content:
+    # Show just the title and summary
+    type: excerpt
+    # How many words to include in summary
+    length: 50
+    # Truncate at word boundary
+    truncate: true

   sidebar:
     # Options: left and right.
 Leave blank to hide.